National Egg PPP Standard

 Each State is responsible for preparing its specific regulations to enable compliance with the Egg PPP Standard.

-Tasmania has now introduced the Primary Produce Safety (Egg) Regulations 2014 which are made under the Primary Produce Safety Act 2011 and establish the Egg Food Safety Scheme.
+The Egg Food Safety Scheme in Tasmania was established by the Primary Produce Safety (Egg) Regulations 2014 which are made under the Primary Produce Safety Act 2011.

 The Egg Food Safety Scheme was developed in consultation with a range of egg producers as well as feedback received from a broader public consultation process.